Atkinson, Bobrovsky lift Blue Jackets over Red Wings 2-1

 ''They (Columbus) are rolling four lines and playing hard and they're playing a good system, so it is a tough team to play against,'' Zetterberg said. ''But I thought we matched up pretty well.''

 NOTES: Blashill lamented the loss of Ilitch: ''When I took this job, I felt like I was going to work for the best ownership in sports, and that certainly played out to be true,'' he said. ...
 Atkinson's 27th goal matched his total for all of last season. ...
 Columbus D David Savard was back in the lineup after missing five games with back problems. ...
 Detroit D Jonathan Ericsson is expected to miss three months after fracturing his right wrist in the Red Wings' loss on Thursday. ...
 Detroit C Frans Nielsen returned after missing three games with an upper-body injury. ...
-Columbus recalled G Anton Forsberg from Cleveland of the American Hockey League on Friday and sent down G Joonas Korpisalo and W Oliver Bjorkstrand.
+Columbus recalled G Anton Forsberg from Cleveland of the American Hockey League on Friday and sent down G Joonas Korpisalo and F Oliver Bjorkstrand.

 UP NEXT:

-Note: This story has been corrected to show Columbus has beaten Detroit twice in five days, not four days.